dmhuehol/EnvAn-WN-Phase-2/README.md

 cloudplot: Current (11/20/18) version of MATLAB function to plot cloud locations, when provided with the time and cloud bounds.
 Tags: in progress, soundings, clouds

+compositePlotter: Current (12/15/17) version of MATLAB script (and eventually function) to make composite plots of TwvZ from soundings.
+Tags: in progress, soundings

 convection: Current (5/31/17) version of MATLAB function to find relevant meteorological variables necessary to calculate basic properties relevant to convection and stability.
 Currently just a code skeleton from Megan Amanatides’s original script.
 Tags: unused, original, in progress

 embemo_2014bOrNewer: Current (10/10/17) version of MATLAB script to demonstrate visualization of ASOS data, using techniques only available in MATLAB 2014b or newer.
 Requires plotyyy.
 Tags: 2014b, ASOS, surface observations, utilities, in progress

 findTheCloud: Current (11/30/17) version of MATLAB function to establish cloud boundaries given a sounding data structure.
 Tags: in progress, soundings, clouds

-haha: Current (11/30/17) version of MATLAB script to draw just the nose portion of soundings.
+haha: Current (12/15/17) version of MATLAB script to draw just the nose portion of soundings.
 Currently hacked together with hardcoded data.
+Superseded by compositePlotter and will be removed shortly.
 Tags: in progress, soundings

 makeWarmCloud: Current (11/30/17) version of MATLAB function to determine what part of a profile is above freezing, in cloud, and/or both.
 Tags: in progress, soundings, wetbulb